What Questions Should Robots Be Able to Answer? A Dataset of User Questions for Explainable Robotics: Introduction

 \section{Introduction}

-In recent years, robots have moved beyond executing narrow tasks in defined spaces.
-They are now starting to be deployed in complex and dynamic environments shared with humans.
-Examples include robots in healthcare and assisted living \cite{trainum2023robots}, or in the service industry, for instance, in restaurants \cite{gonzalez2021service}.
-When inhabiting the same space as people and executing tasks for or with them, natural language communication becomes essential.
-Language now also plays a central role in instructing robots, as in the case of vision--language--action models (VLAs).
-VLAs are large vision--language models fine-tuned to output robot actions given a language instruction \cite{team2025gemini}.
-Widely publicized VLA demos often feature household tasks, such as cleaning or tidying up --- further areas with ample human contact.
-When interacting with such a robot, users might naturally have many questions for the robot.
-For example, users may want to understand how the robot works and what its decision-making process looks like.
-A robot's ability to explain itself in such situations fosters safer interactions and is known to help users calibrate their trust levels appropriately \cite{wangtrust2016}.
+As robots enter homes, healthcare settings, and service environments \cite{trainum2023robots, gonzalez2021service}, where they perform tasks for or with people, natural language communication becomes essential.
+Language now also plays a central role in instructing robots; especially with vision--language--action models (VLAs), which bring large language models (LLMs) to the physical domain and map visual observations and language instructions to robot actions~\cite{team2025gemini}.
+Widely publicized VLA demos often feature household tasks, such as cleaning or preparing meals --- areas with ample human contact.